Foliations, orders, representations, L-spaces and graph manifolds: Introduction

 Here is how the paper is organised.
 Background material is introduced in \S \ref{section: assumptions} while the notions of representation detection, order detection and foliation detection are developed in \S \ref{section: detecting via reps}, \S \ref{section: detecting via orders} and \S \ref{section: detecting via foliations} respectively.
 The goal of \S \ref{section: Left-orders, dynamic realisations, foliations and slopes} is to show how to relate represention detection to both order detection and foliation detection in a slope preserving fashion.
 The equivalence of statements (2) and (3) of Theorems \ref{equiv 2} and \ref{equiv 3} are dealt with there.
 See Remark \ref{orders versus reps}.
 We introduce NLS-detection (i.e. not an L-space detection) in \S \ref{section: detecting via L-spaces} and develop the background to show that it is equivalent to foliation detection when restricted to families of rational slopes.
 One of the main technical results of this paper is the slope detection theorem, Theorem \ref{theorem: detection}, which is stated and proved in \S \ref{section detection}.
 The second main technical result is the gluing theorem, Theorem \ref{theorem: gluing}, which is stated in \S \ref{section gluing} and then proved over the next two sections.
 Proposition \ref{rational leaves} is proved in \S \ref{proof foliation case gluing}.
 We make a few comments on smoothness issues and provide examples which illustrate Theorems \ref{equiv 1}, \ref{equiv 2} and \ref{equiv 3} and their differences in \S \ref{examples and smoothness}.
 Finally we collect the results of Eisenbud, Hirsch and Neumann, of Jankins and Neumann, and of Naimi on representations of fundamental groups of Seifert manifolds with values in $\widetilde{\hbox{Homeo}}_+(S^1)$ in Appendix \ref{sec: ehnjn} and translate them into the form needed for the purposes of this paper.

 {\bf Acknowledgements}.
 The authors would like to thank Michel Boileau and Liam Watson for helpful conversations concerning the material of this paper.
 They would also like to thank Danny Calegari for insightful comments on an earlier version of the manuscript and Jonathan Bowden who pointed out a gap in our original proof of Theorem \ref{LO implies NLS} and who provided the technique needed to fill it.
+Finally, they would like to thank an anonymous referee for a detailed report which led to a greatly improved exposition.